 \section{Conclusions and perspectives}

-In the paper, we have shown that it is possible to use energy functionals that are associated with a dynamic formulation of optimal transport successfully as regularization functionals for dynamic inverse problems that aim at the recovery of measure-valued curves.
+In the paper, we have shown that it is possible to successfully use energy functionals that are associated with a dynamic formulation of optimal transport as regularization functionals for dynamic inverse problems that aim at the recovery of measure-valued curves.
 Let us point out some future directions of research.
 On the one hand, the focus of the paper is on regularizers that penalize mass transport by the squared distance as well as mass growth in terms of quadratic costs for growth rate.
 Thus, a generalization to other convex optimal transport energies (such as, e.g., the $p$-th power of the euclidean distance) in an appropriate dynamic context (i.e., where the dynamic formulation involves a continuity type equation), would be interesting and seems to be possible.
 On the other hand, the regularized problems involve, in addition to the transport energy, a Radon-norm term which corresponds to a penalization of the total mass.
-Also here, a generalization to other regularization functionals should be possible, provided that one can still ensure that boundedness of the total mass.
+Also here, a generalization to other regularization functionals should be possible, provided that one can still ensure boundedness of the total mass.
 This way, it might be possible to impose, e.g., spatial smoothness of the solution curve.
-Finally, we would like to mention that efficient numerical optimization algorithms for the solution of the regularized problems have to be developed, in particular for dynamic MRI.
-Such algorithms would be highly relevant for the practical applicability of the regularization approach.